 More freedom allowed more uninterrupted conversations.
 It allowed me to finish a book I probably wouldn’t have otherwise finished, (the exceptional booker nominated Autumn by Ali Smith).
 There was a greater sense of maintained calm, knowing it couldn’t be suddenly interrupted or distracted from by a bleep or something ringing.
 I watched the first few minutes of the 10pm news, which wasn’t massively different from the news 24 hours earlier.
 Granted, it was Sunday, but still.

 The next day I approached my phone with weary reluctance.
 We can’t really live without them, the genius blighters.
 It would be nice if we could.

 Opening Instagram for the first time in around 36 hours, I still experienced the stupid glow (scientists say it’s the small chemical ‘feel good’ hit of dopamine) upon seeing the red hearts and notifications.
 Then immediately I felt dumb again.
 Hooray for the Likes from newly programmed follow-to-unfollow robot accounts.
 Fool for bothering to look at their accounts to validate the suspicion.

-Even those hugely popular authentic accounts full of great images must be so clogged, you wonder how meaningful their experience is.
+Even those with hugely popular authentic accounts full of great images must be similarly clogged.
+You wonder how meaningful their experience is.
 Doesn’t it just become a tedious job?
-At the same time, I always want loads more likes and more followers.
+At the same time, I still badly want loads more likes and more followers.

 Future Digital Detox